TheFujirose/ros-colcon-template/wiki/setup/ENV.md

 source /opt/ros/humble/setup.bash
 ```

-Notes that you can replace `.bash` with any shell and use the corresponding file extention
+Notes that you can replace `.bash` with any shell and use the corresponding file extention.

 If you don’t want to have to source the setup file every time you open a new shell (skipping task 1), then you can add the command to your shell startup script: